Tortured Soul (band): History

 Tortured Soul's origins date back to 2001 while Urich was steering Cooly's Hot Box, an acid jazz outfit also featuring indie soul vocalist Angela Johnson.
 After putting Cooly's Hot Box on hiatus, Urich composed Might Do Something Wrong which was picked up by New York-based deep house label Central Park Recordings.
 A mix of the track by Osunlade was used at Club Shelter and became the first piece of a full-length disc.

 Urich began playing his compositions "Might Do Something Wrong", "When You Find Your Love Hold On", "Fall In Love" and "How's Your Life" with his bandmates from the rhythm section of NYC's acid-jazz band Topaz: bassist Jason "JKriv" Kriveloff and keyboardist Ethan White.
 Eventually they broke away to form the trio Tortured Soul.
 They began touring in 2003.
 They played the Montreal Jazz Festival, Zouk Singapore, Bonnaroo in Tennessee, Fabric in London, and the Cape Town International Jazz Festival in South Africa.
-They performed with Chaka Kahn, The Wailers, The Brand New Heavies, and Pharcyde.
+They performed with Chaka Khan, The Wailers, The Brand New Heavies, and Pharcyde.

 A succession of 12-inch singles followed Might Do Something Wrong, including Alix Alvarez's mix of How's Your Life, and Fall in Love.
 The band's 2006 Introducing Tortured Soul was a compilation of previously released singles and a few new studio recordings.
 The follow-up album, 2009's Did You Miss Me, was released on the band's own label, TSTC Records.
 Home to You, In My Fantasy and Your Dream Is My Dream were released as 12″ and 7″ singles.
 Mixes were contributed by Mark de Clive-Lowe, Quentin Harris, Jon Cutler, DJ Spinna, Dimitri From Paris and Tom Moulton.
 In 2015 the band released a third album, Hot For Your Love Tonight, with a music video for the single "Don't Lead Me On".
 Most recently two new singles, "Makin' Me Better" and "U Live 2 Far Away", along with remixes of both by JKriv, Lounge Lizards, Ron Trent and more.